pololu/dual-vnh5019-motor-shield/README.md

 - `DualVNH5019MotorShield()`<br> Default constructor, selects the
   default pins as connected by the motor shield.
-- `DualVNH5019MotorShield(unsigned char INA1, unsigned char INB1, unsigned char EN1DIAG1, unsigned char CS1, unsigned char INA2, unsigned char INB2, unsigned char EN2DIAG2, unsigned char CS2)` <br>
+- `DualVNH5019MotorShield(unsigned char INA1, unsigned char INB1,
+  unsigned char PWM1, unsigned char EN1DIAG1, unsigned char CS1,
-  Alternate constructor for shield connections remapped by user.
-PWM1 and PWM2 cannot be remapped because the library assumes PWM is on timer1.
+  unsigned char INA2, unsigned char INB2, unsigned char PWM2, unsigned char EN2DIAG2, unsigned char CS2)` <br> Alternate constructor for shield connections remapped by user.
+If PWM1 and PWM2 are remapped, it will try to use analogWrite instead of timer1.
 - `void init()` <br> Initialize pinModes and timer1.
 - `void setM1Speed(int speed)` <br> Set speed and direction for motor 1.
   Speed should be between -400 and 400.
 400 corresponds to motor